BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Starlink is the next-gen satellite internet solution for residents without high-speed, wired internet access.
 (Image by BroadbandNow Design)

 Launched with the promise of bringing reliable internet to places other providers can’t reach, Starlink has quickly become the go-to option for rural and remote households.
 The service is undeniably pricey, and for someone like me who doesn’t live off the beaten path, it’s not something I’d personally invest in.
 Still, I can see why it’s appealing: the connection is steady, the speeds are decent, and for many people, it’s the only alternative to spotty cellular data.
 The tradeoff is a setup that requires some creative mounting since the dish lives outdoors and the power station isn’t weatherproof.
 So rather than leaving folks in remote areas to launch their own trial-and-error mission, we grounded Starlink for a closer look.
-In this review, I put it through the wringer across five key factors: availability, speed, value, reliability and reputation.
+In this review, I put it through the wringer across five key factors: availability, speed, value, reliability, and reputation.

 Starlink Review Rating